textbook/textbook.github.io/content/development/nextjs-prisma-docker.md

 $ docker run --publish 3000:3000 'nextjs-image'
 ```

-While the app is running with the default entrypoint, you can visit the app on localhost at port 3000; it should now appear with the correct styling.
+While the app is running with the default entrypoint, you can visit the app on localhost at port 3000; it should now appear with the correct styling and images.

 ## Prisma